Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 ```
 Where:

-- host:  Name or IP address of the engine service.
+- host:  Name or IP address of the AI Unlimited manager.

-- apikey: API Key value from the AI Unlimited setup **Profile** page.
+- apikey: API key value from the AI Unlimited setup **Profile** page.

 - **`[Optional]`** withTLS: If False (F), the default client-server communication does not use TLS.